SeismicSystems/summit/docs/actor-system.md

 # Actor System Architecture

-Summit implements an actor-based architecture where independent components communicate through typed message passing.
+Summit implements an actor-based architecture where independent components communicate by passing typed messages.
 This document details the actor system design, message flows, and coordination patterns.

 ## Actor Model Overview

 Summit's architecture follows the actor model with these key principles:

 - **Isolation**: Each actor maintains its own state and memory
-- **Message Passing**: Actors communicate exclusively through messages
-- **Asynchronous**: All actor interactions are non-blocking
+- **Asynchronous**: All actors communicate through non-blocking messages
 - **Type Safety**: Message types are statically verified
 - **Supervision**: Actors can supervise and restart child actors